Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 How to do the dumbbell front raise

-• Stand tall while holding a set of dumbbells against your thighs with your palms facing inwards.
+• Stand tall, holding a set of dumbbells against your thighs with your palms facing inwards.

-• Raise one dumbbell in front of you at a time, so that the dumbbell comes just above your shoulder line.
-Your arm should be almost straight but the elbow soft, palms facing towards the floor.
-The opposite arm should be resting against your thigh.
+• Raise one dumbbell in front of you so it comes just above your shoulder line.
+Your arm should be almost straight but with a soft elbow, and your palm should be facing the floor.

-• Hold at the top for a second and lower back down slowly.
-Then raise the opposite arm and repeat the sequence.
+• Hold at the top for a second and then slowly lower the dumbbell back down.
+Then, raise the opposite arm and repeat the sequence.

 • Aim for 10 to 15 reps per arm.